Hennepin County Conciliation Court

 Within 21 Days of the Notice of Judgment

-To request a new trial within 21 days since the Notice of Judgment was mailed, the party may file an "ex parte" Affidavit and Order to Vacate Judgment and Grant New Trial if the party who failed to appear gives a justifiable reason why they did not appear at the hearing.
+To request a new trial within 21 days since the Notice of Judgment was served, the party may file an "ex parte" Request to Vacate Order for Judgement and Grant New Trial if the party who failed to appear gives a justifiable reason why they did not appear at the hearing.
 This may include lack of notice, mistake, inadvertence or excusable neglect as the cause of that party’s failure to appear.

-Court Forms: Affidavit and Order to Vacate Judgment and Grant New Trial (#CCT504)
+Court Forms: Request to Vacate Order for Judgement and Grant New Trial (Form CCT504)

 After 21 Days of the Notice of Judgment